|By Kohtamäki, Marko|

 Referring to Tukker's scale, the first two models can be regarded as product oriented; their emphasis is on services related to the sale of a product, which remains the primary focus of the company.
 The third model, R&D-oriented services, falls under Tukker's use-oriented category, and the fourth model of functional and operational services links to results-oriented models in Tukker's framework.
 Both R&D-oriented services and functional and operational services models have a greater focus on service components.

 The add-on customer services business model includes services designed to educate customers about the company's products.
 This can include, for example, technical user trainings, customer seminars, telephone support, and product demonstrations.
 These types of offerings are usually intended to add marketing value and enhance the usability of products.
-For example, Sandvik Coromant (a tool manufacturer) provides support material such as user manuals and a train ing program for users.
+For example,

 The maintenance and product support services business model includes maintenance, technical support, and installation services.
 These services are generally intended to minimize the total cost of ownership and even to provide for a product's end-of-life.
 The focus in this model continues to be on increasing product sales; bundling maintenance services with the product is intended as a way to enhance its attractiveness.
 For example, ABB Robotics (a manufacturer of industrial robots and modular manufacturing systems) provides a maintenance service package that includes regular inspections and diagnostics, preventive maintenance, remote condition monitoring, and refurbishing and reconditioning services.